Legal Cannabis Supply Chain

 The Local Community

 Residents in the municipality of a proposed cannabis store location have an opportunity to share their views with the AGCO before a retail store is authorized.
-The Registrar may refuse to authorize the store if it is in the public interest to do so.
+The Registrar must refuse to authorize the store if it is in the public interest to do so.

 The only areas of public interest the Registrar can consider, as defined by the regulations, are related to public health and safety, protecting youth and restricting their access to cannabis, and preventing illegal activities in relation to cannabis.